A selection of fruit and vegetables laying on a table

 • Reduces skin inflammation — When skin is inflamed, it often breaks down your skin cell’s structure, resulting in the loss of collagen, hyaluronic acid, chondroitin, and more.
 Unfortunately, this generally results in the appearance of ageing (i.e., skin sagging, wrinkles, etc.).
 Thankfully, avocado contains alpha-linolenic acid, which is known to reduce the body’s inflammatory factors.
 In turn, this can slow down the onset of premature ageing.

 Fun fact: Several studies have found that adding avocado oil to your diet boasts a variety of benefits.
-For example, one study, in particular, found that unrefined avocado oil can drastically increase the skin’s soluble collagen content, helping it maintain its smoothness, strength, and structure.
+One study found that unrefined avocado oil can drastically increase the skin’s soluble collagen content, helping it maintain its smoothness, strength, and structure.

 Try this: Tomato Penne Topped with Avocado